core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 However, an untrusted proxy which is not member of the OSCORE group only sees protected responses as opaque, uncachable ciphertext.
 In particular, different clients in the group that originate a same plain CoAP request would send different protected requests, as a result of their Group OSCORE processing.
 Such protected requests cannot yield a cache hit at the proxy, which makes the whole caching of protected responses pointless.

-This document addresses this complication and introduces cachability of protected responses, which is thus enabled also for proxies that are not members of the OSCORE group, and are unaware of OSCORE in general.
-In particular, it builds on the concept of "consensus request" initially considered in {{I-D.tiloca-core-observe-multicast-notifications}}, and defines one convenient incarnation of such concept, namely "deterministic request".
+This document addresses this complication and enables cachability of protected responses, also for proxies that are not members of the OSCORE group and are unaware of OSCORE in general.
+To this end, it builds on the concept of "consensus request" initially considered in {{I-D.tiloca-core-observe-multicast-notifications}}, and defines "deterministic request" as a convenient incarnation of such concept.

-Intuitively, given a GET or FETCH plain request, all clients wishing to send such request are able to deterministically compute the same protected request, using the pairwise mode of Group OSCORE.
+Intuitively, given a GET or FETCH plain CoAP request, all clients wishing to send that request are able to deterministically compute the same protected request, using the pairwise mode of Group OSCORE.
 It follows that cache hits become possible at the proxy, which can thus serve clients in the group from its cache.
-Like in {{I-D.tiloca-core-observe-multicast-notifications}}, this approach requires that clients and servers are already members of a suitable OSCORE group.
+Like in {{I-D.tiloca-core-observe-multicast-notifications}}, this requires that clients and servers are already members of a suitable OSCORE group.

 ## Procedural Status